Laura-Neff/MadLibs/README.md

 # MadLibs

-An introduction to Python input commands to make a Mad Libs game.
+An introduction/refresher to Python input commands to make a Mad Libs game.